 - Review the material again after reading the references or any notes from classes, visualize the material in your mind and write down questions from example situations.

 - Research shows that the more you study with the material in multiple choice questions, the more you comprehend the material when taking the test.
 The Lange Q&A Surgical Technology Examination is a great book.
 A customer stated: “Without this product, I would not have passed my CST exam.”
 Another user of the book declared: “If you really take the time to do the chapters cover to cover you will mostly get a better score.”
-The entire Lange book is included in the Board Vitals Surgical Tech qbank.

 - Take the Certified Surgical Technologist Practice Examination (only can be taken once) from Logic Extension Resources.
 Practice on other practice questions before taking this exam.